gattil/gattil.github.io/about/index.md

 From June'14 to Jan'15, after my master thesis project on modelling D. melanogaster tubular organs through FEM simulations, I was a Research Assistant under the supervision of [Prof. Konrad Basler (UZH)](http://www.imls.uzh.ch/en/research/basler.html) and [Dr. Yanlan Mao (UCL)](http://www.ucl.ac.uk/lmcb/users/yanlan-mao).
 In this period of time, I was involved in the software engineering of [EpiTools](http://imls-bg-arthemis.uzh.ch/epitools-wiki/site/home/), an image processing software for epithelial tissues.

-Starting from Feb'15, I joined [Dr. Maria Anisimova](https://www.zhaw.ch/en/about-us/person/anis/) bioinformatics group as a PhD candidate in computational science and phylogenetics at Zurich University of Applied Sciences in Wädenswil (ZH).

-Since Feb'18, I moved back to University of Zurich to complete my PhD in the group of [Prof. Dr. Christian von Mering](http://www.imls.uzh.ch/en/research/vonmering.html).

-On 4th Dec'18, I defended my PhD thesis titled "Realistic Evolutionary Models for Phylogenetic-Guided Analyses" and I successfully passed the doctoral exam at University of Zurich.
+On Feb'15, I joined [Dr. Maria Anisimova](https://www.zhaw.ch/en/about-us/person/anis/) bioinformatics group as a PhD candidate in computational science and phylogenetics at Zurich University of Applied Sciences in Wädenswil (ZH).
+In Feb'18, I moved back to University of Zurich to complete my PhD in the group of [Prof. Dr. Christian von Mering](http://www.imls.uzh.ch/en/research/vonmering.html).
+On 4<sup>th</sup> Dec'18, I defended my PhD thesis titled "Realistic Evolutionary Models for Phylogenetic-Guided Analyses" and I successfully passed the doctoral exam at University of Zurich.

+On Feb, 1<sup>st</sup> '19, I started working as <strong>Cloud Architect</strong> at [Amanox Solutions](http://www.amanox.ch), in Bern (CH).

 ## Research

-I am currently studying the evolutionary molecular and epidemiological dynamics of viral diseases affecting the human population on a global scale.
+I studied the evolutionary molecular and epidemiological dynamics of viral diseases affecting the human population on a global scale, and how to implement a new class of evolutionary models which account for incorporing insertion and deletions events into phylogenetic reconstruction.

 ## Grants